-On the other hand we do not generally support the Ombudsman being drawn into operational roles as part of other complaints or review processes.
-This will only serve to limit her or his ability to review any related matters (see discussion at Page 30).
+On the other hand, unless there are significant unique benefits, we do not generally support the Ombuds function being drawn into operational roles as part of other complaints or review processes.
+This will only serve to limit her or his ability to review any related matters and diminish the perception of independence (see discussion at Page 33).